zhangyanyu0722/zhangyanyu0722.github.io/_pages/cv.md

 ## EDUCATION
 - **University of California, Riverside**
-  *Ph.D. in Electrical Engineering*
+  *Ph.D. in Electrical and Computer Engineering*
   Dates: Sep.
-2021 – Present
+2021 – Mar.
+2025

 - **Boston University**
   *M.S. in Electrical and Computer Engineering*